ePC: Fast and Deep Predictive Coding in Digital Simulation: Clarifying Remarks

 \section{Clarifying Remarks}

 Certain aspects of our methodology may be misunderstood as limitations, but they instead reflect deliberate design choices and intrinsic advantages.
 For clarity, we highlight them here.

-\textbf{Choice of baseline methods}: Our experiments compare ePC only against sPC and backprop (as neutral gold standard), rather than including a broader range of PC variants.
-This focused scope is intentional: \citet{pinchetti2025benchmarking} already extensively tested the most popular PC variants and found that none successfully scaled to deep networks (see their Table 1).
-Notably, our ResNet18 results (where ePC matches BP while all other PC methods failed entirely) demonstrate substantially stronger performance than any existing alternative.
-This improvement is expected, since all previous PC variants rely on the state-based formulation that we identified as fundamentally flawed (see \cref{sec:signal_decay_in_state_optim}).
-Therefore, comparing against the base sPC implementation, which is the most established and widely used variant, was the most appropriate choice.
+\textbf{Choice of baseline methods}: We compare ePC only against sPC and backprop (as neutral gold standard), rather than including a broad range of PC algorithms.
+This focused scope is intentional: \citet{pinchetti2025benchmarking} already extensively tested numerous PC variants and found that none successfully scaled to deep networks (see their Table 1).
+This is not surprising: these methods all build upon sPC, inheriting its signal decay problem.
+Thus, comparing against vanilla sPC (the most established and widely used PC algorithm) was the most appropriate choice.

-\textbf{Biological plausibility}: While ePC preserves PC's core theoretical foundations and resulting weight updates, its use of backpropagation for the energy minimization process still makes it unsuitable for direct biological implementation.
-However, we'd like to emphasize that ePC was never intended as a biologically plausible algorithm.
-Instead, it serves as a computationally efficient tool for studying PC dynamics on digital hardware.
-Despite satisfying biological constraints, sPC proves impractical in digital simulations, as shown in \cref{sec:signal_decay_in_state_optim}.
-Biological and digital systems operate under fundamentally different constraints and mechanisms.
-By making PC practically viable on digital hardware, ePC actually enables more extensive research into PC dynamics, potentially offering greater value to computational neuroscience than the biologically constrained but computationally intractable sPC.
+\textbf{Biological plausibility}: Although ePC preserves PC's core theoretical foundations, its use of reverse-mode AD makes it unsuitable for direct biological implementation.
+However, ePC was never intended as a bio-plausible algorithm; instead, it serves as a computationally efficient tool for studying PC dynamics in digital simulation.
+In obeying physical constraints, sPC becomes impractical in simulation, as biological and digital systems operate under fundamentally different mechanisms.
+By turning PC into a practical numerical algorithm, ePC enables more extensive research into PC dynamics, potentially offering greater value to computational neuroscience than the biologically constrained but computationally intractable sPC.